pankaj139/system-design-interview-solutions/cdn_system_design.md

 - **HLS vs DASH** - HLS for universal support, DASH for low latency
 - **Cache-friendly** - Segments highly cacheable (95%+ hit ratio possible)
 - **Live vs VOD** - Live requires lower latency, VOD optimizes for cost

+### 🎯 Interview Questions - Video Streaming & Adaptive Bitrate

+**Beginner Level:**
+1. **Q:** "What is adaptive bitrate streaming and why is it important?"
+   - **A:** Adaptive bitrate automatically adjusts video quality based on network conditions, ensuring smooth playback across different devices and connections.

+2. **Q:** "What are the main video streaming protocols used in CDNs?"
+   - **A:** HLS (HTTP Live Streaming), DASH (Dynamic Adaptive Streaming), and RTMP for live streaming.

+3. **Q:** "How does video streaming work in a CDN?"
+   - **A:** Video is segmented into chunks, served from edge servers, and players adapt quality based on bandwidth and buffer conditions.

+**Intermediate Level:**
+4. **Q:** "How would you design video streaming for a CDN that needs to handle 1 billion requests per day?"
+   - **A:** Edge video processing, adaptive streaming protocols, bandwidth optimization, and intelligent content routing.

+5. **Q:** "What happens when your video streaming system goes down during peak traffic?"
+   - **A:** Fallback mechanisms, edge server optimization, and recovery procedures to maintain video quality.

+6. **Q:** "How would you handle video streaming for a CDN that needs to work across multiple data centers?"
+   - **A:** Cross-region video processing, adaptive streaming protocols, and global content distribution.

+**Advanced Level:**
+7. **Q:** "Design video streaming for a CDN that needs to support real-time live streaming."
+   - **A:** Edge video processing, low-latency streaming protocols, bandwidth optimization, and intelligent content routing.

+8. **Q:** "How would you handle video streaming for a CDN that needs to support custom domains and enterprise features?"
+   - **A:** Custom domain routing, enterprise video policies, and advanced analytics for video content.

+9. **Q:** "What video streaming optimizations would you implement for a CDN with high throughput?"
+   - **A:** Edge video processing, adaptive streaming protocols, bandwidth optimization, and intelligent content routing.

+**System Design Deep Dive:**
+10. **Q:** "How would you design video streaming for a CDN that needs to support custom domains and enterprise features?"
+    - **A:** Custom domain routing, enterprise video policies, and advanced analytics for video content.

 ---